openrocket/openrocket.github.io/downloads.md

   </div>
   <div class="github-link"><i>(You can view all the releases on our <a href="https://github.com/openrocket/openrocket/releases">GitHub page</a>)</i></div>
 </div>

+OpenRocket is available as packages for Linux, macOS and Windows.
+A .jar file is also available, as is all of the source code.

+For most users, we **strongly** recommend using the package appropriate for your operating system.
+These packages contain all of the needed dependencies, including the correct version of Java.

 <button id='button-whats-new' onclick="scrollToSection('whats-new')" type="button" class="whats-new-btn btn btn-red">
           See what's new in this release <i class="fa-solid fa-arrow-down" style="margin-left: 1em"></i></button>